Storm-damaged eastern US communities clear downed trees and race to restore power

-Communities across the eastern United States were clearing away downed trees and power lines Tuesday after severe storms killed at least two people, damaged homes, cut electricity to more than 1.1 million homes and businesses, and canceled or delayed thousands of flights.
+SILVER SPRING, Md.
+(AP) — Communities across the eastern United States were clearing away downed trees and power lines Tuesday after severe storms killed at least two people, damaged houses, cut electricity to more than 1.1 million homes and businesses, and canceled or delayed thousands of flights.

 Forecasters received more than 900 reports of wind damage from Monday's storms.
-Nearly 300 of those reports of building damage or downed powerlines and trees came from North Carolina and South Carolina, according to the Storm Prediction Center.
+Nearly 300 of those reports came from North Carolina and South Carolina, according to the Storm Prediction Center.

-A spokesperson for Baltimore Gas and Electric, Maryland’s largest power utility, called the destruction “catastrophic.”
+A spokesperson for Maryland’s largest power utility, BGE, called the destruction “catastrophic.”

 “This is damage that if you worked in electric distribution at BGE for your entire career, you may see it once,” Nick Alexopulos said at a news conference Monday night.